We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - using the right equipment and using it correctly

-Bowflex offer two home gym models that may help people reach their fitness goals.
-These home gyms offer strength training equipment that a person can use in their own home.
+Bowflex sells two home gym models that may help people reach their fitness goals.
+These products offer strength training equipment and cardio exercise options that a person can use in their own home.

-Physical activity can be helpful for a variety of health conditions, including arthritis and depression.
-It is important to use any equipment correctly and to warm up and cool down before and after exercise to reduce the risk of any injuries.
+Physical activity can be helpful for a variety of health conditions.
+It is important to use the equipment correctly and to warm up and cool down before and after exercise to reduce the risk of injury.